Child Nutrition Program

 Our goal at Tuscaloosa City Schools is to offer all students a healthy nutritious meal with the highest quality school dining experience.
 All employees are trained to deliver high-quality customer service where everyone is welcomed, valued, and appreciated.
 We will go the extra mile to serve you with a smile.

 We believe that the Tuscaloosa City Schools Child Nutrition Services should be based on the educational and nutritional needs of students.
 The services should be cooperatively planned and implemented.
-The primary objective is to make available to every student in the school system an attractive, well prepared, nutritionally adequate meal each day at a price affordable price.
+The primary objective is to make available to every student in the school system an attractive, well prepared, nutritionally adequate meal each day at an affordable price.

 Non-Discrimination StatementNON-DISCRIMINATION: “The U.S. Department of Agriculture (USDA) prohibits discrimination against its customers, employees, and applicants for employment on the basis of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or if all or part of an individual's income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
 (Not all prohibited bases will apply to all programs and/or employment activities.)If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at http://www.ascr.usda.gov/complaint_filing_cust.html, or at any USDA office, or call (866) 632-9992 to request the form.
 You may also write a letter containing all of the information requested in the form.
 Send your completed complaint form or letter to us by mail at U.S. Department of Agriculture, Director, Office of Adjudication, 1400 Independence Avenue, S.W., Washington, D.C.
 20250-9410, by fax (202) 690-7442 or email email@example.com.Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339; or (800) 845-6136 (in Spanish).USDA is an equal opportunity provider and employer.”USDA Nondiscrimination StatementFor all other FNS nutrition assistance programs, State or local agencies, and their sub-recipients, must post the following Nondiscrimination Statement:In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race,color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at:https://www.ascr.usda.gov/filing-discrimination-complaint-usda-customer, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
 To request a copy of the complaint form, call (866) 632-9992.
 Submit your completed form or letter to USDA by:(I) mail: U.S. Department of AgricultureOffice of the Assistant SecretaryCivil Rights 1400 Independence Avenue, SWWashington, D.C.
 20250-9410;(2) fax: (202) 690-7442; or(3) email: program.inatake.usda. gov.This institution is an equal opportunity provider.